All minor-minimal apex obstructions with connectivity two: The 37 connectivity-2 apex obstructions with planar heavy components and more than one, but no disjoint, 2-cuts

+Apply similar reasoning to show $w$ is a branch vertex.
+If $w$ is not a branch vertex of $H_a$, then the two neighbor of $w$ in $H_a$ (and hence in $G[P \cup \{b,x\}]$) are $b$ and $x$.
+This implies that $\{b,x\}$ is a $2$-cut of $G$, (which is Case 1).

-If $w \in \mbox{branch}(H_a)$, then every vertex of $G$ is a branch vertex of $L^+, D^+$, or $H_a$.
-In this case there are $23$ possible graphs shown in \autoref{MoreIntersecting2Cuts}.
-The three vertices in the center of the these figures are, clockwise from the top of the central triangle, $a,x,b$.
-The light component, $L$, appears to the left, and $D$ appears to the right.
-The unsubdivided Kuratowski subgraph $H_a$ appear at the bottom of each graph drawing.
+So every vertex of $P \cup \{b,x\}$ is a branch vertex of $H_a$.
+This means that there are $23$ possible graphs shown in \autoref{MoreIntersecting2Cuts}.
+The three vertices in the center of these figures are, clockwise from the top of the three vertices, $a,x,b$.
+The light component, $L_S$, appears to the left, and $L_T$ appears to the right.
+The unsubdivided Kuratowski subgraph $H_a$ appear at the bottom of each graph drawing. \qedhere